-Fifteen years later, Daily Work is an independent, nonprofit organization operating from two Lutheran churches -‑ Christ on Capitol Hill in St. Paul, and Christ the King in New Brighton.
+Over fifteen years later, Daily Work today is an independent, nonprofit organization operating from two Lutheran churches -‑ Christ on Capitol Hill in St. Paul, and Christ the King in New Brighton.
 Our partnerships with these congregations are critical to our success, provide office space and basic office equipment to Daily Work.
 In addition, Daily Work has a close relationship with the Evangelical Lutheran Church of America (ELCA), which provides financial and referral support.

 But, we eagerly welcome people of all faiths and backgrounds who need help finding work and who desire long-term self-sufficiency.
 In fact, due to changing demographics in our communities, many people Daily Work serves today are new to America: immigrants from Ethiopia, Liberia and Eritrea.
 Daily Work continues to be primarily a volunteer-driven organization, but volunteers come from a variety of backgrounds, including many college interns who are completing field work requirements as part of their degrees.

 Daily Work's Strategic Plan

 The 2013–2015 Strategic Plan incorporates the best of what Daily Work has been along with everything we strive to be – a dynamic and effective resource for people who want to become self-sufficient.